shwina/still-magic/_chapters_en/workflow.md

     -   And notify interested parties of state transitions
 -   Don't worry about any of this until people are actually using issues...

+### Common Problems

+FIXME: common problems for lifecycle

 ### Exercises

-FIXME: exercises
+FIXME: exercises for lifecycle

 ## Summary {#s:workflow-summary}

-FIXME: create concept map
+FIXME: create concept map for workflow

 {% include links.md %}